mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 ### Objectives

 * Learn how to leverage Oracle Cloud infrastructure to create a high available and disaster recovery solution for your applications.
-* Learn how to replicate data across multiple compute instances using Rsync, mysqldump utility.
+* Learn how to replicate your primary server to secondary server using Rsync, mysqldump utility.
 * Learn how to provision and configure DNS Failover with Traffic Management Steering policy

 ### Required Artifacts
 * 2 OsCommerce compute servers (You already have primary oscommerce compute instance.
 Spin up a secondary compute instance from your oscommerce custom image into a different Availability domain than the AD where your primary compute reside)
 * Make sure you have setup ssh access from local to both the servers and from primary server to secondary server and vice-versa (More information in the lab below)
-* 1 Domain name (To demonstrate failover)
+* A Domain name (To demonstrate failover)

 Estimated time to complete this lab is three hours.